deltachat/deltachat-pages/_posts/2025-07-25-encryption-v2.md

 the new more beautiful contact profiles aim to help navigate larger chat circles where members frequently get added or removed.
-The new contact profile aims to help users to identify group members and chat partners by answering these questions:
+The new contact profile aims to help users to identify group members and chat partners more easily.

-- Do you recognize the name and avatar?

-- When did you last see a message from them?

-- What does the "bio" say about the profile?

-- Do you have any chats in common?

-- Is there a green-checkmark indicating who introduced this contact to you?

 <img src="../assets/blog/2025-07-profile-android.png" style="width:300px; margin-right:.5em; margin-bottom:.2em;" />